Artist Statement

 My work focuses on the intersection of class and gender, especially the unique burdens carried by poor women limited by their distance from societal standards of visual and cultural capital.

-Through this melding of themes, I weave a narrative that transcends class, gender, and the rural American experience, turning the incongruent into a bold, vibrant tapestry.
+Through this melding of themes, I weave a narrative that transcends class, gender, and the rural American experience, turning the incongruent into a vibrant tapestry.